 The association acts to monitor the health of the lake and its ecosystems, organize community events, monitor lake issues such as taxes, interface with Municipal council and generally keep both seasonal and year-round residents informed of important developments.

-The Summer 2018 newsletter is available online.
+The Winter 2018 newsletter, as well as updated versions of the newsletter content and subject listings, are available online.
 KLA Newsletters (current and back issues) can be accessed via the "KLA Newsletters" menu item on the left side of this home page or by going to http://kennebeclake.ca/newsletters and scrolling to current newsletter.
 Below the link to the newsletter are links to online information referred to in the newsletter.
 Back issues of the newsletter, going all the way back to issue 1, are available on our site.